ymoldabe/backend/wheres-my-pizza/README.md

 ## Guidelines from Author

+1. Tests first.
+Spin up PostgreSQL + RabbitMQ with Testcontainers-go and create unit/contract/e2e tests that should fail until each step is implemented.
-1. Implement database schema and outbox publisher.
+2. Implement database schema and outbox publisher.
-2. Wire minimal consumer in `kitchen`; emit `Boxed`.
+3. Wire minimal consumer in `kitchen`; emit `Boxed`.
-3. Add `delivery` with payment simulation.
+4. Add `delivery` with payment simulation.
-4. Introduce retry exchange & DLQ.
+5. Introduce retry exchange & DLQ.
-5. Write e2e tests with **Testcontainers-go**.
+6. Write e2e tests with **Testcontainers-go**.

 ---